 The sequence in which courses are offered is subject to change.
 Courses may be offered in a specific sequence, based on prerequisites.
 Courses may be offered once per academic year.
 Failure to follow course sequencing may delay program progression.
 Theoretical content is delivered via Computer Mediated Instruction using either online or hybrid format.
-Clinical and Practicum learning experiences are conducted face-to-face in the clinical or practicum site and are in addition to online instruction.
-The student is responsible for identifying a clinical or practicum site location and preceptor which must be approved prior to enrolling in clinical or practicum courses.
+Clinical and Practicum learning experiences are conducted face-to-face in the New Jersey clinical or practicum site and are in addition to online and face-to-face instruction.
+Faculty will work collaboratively with the Director, Clinical Compliance and the student to identify an appropriate New Jersey clinical or practicum site prior to the start of the clinical or practicum courses.
 Failure to do so will delay progression.